 Additional course informationYou will have the opportunity to work with experienced researchers, and develop your own research skills, with opportunities for pursuing innovative investigative avenues in human trafficking, penal theory, terrorism, sex offending, profiling, police powers, violent crime, the trial process, drug use among offenders and comparative criminal justice.

-You will also be able to gain practical experience through work with ex-offenders and police, prison and probation officers, and investigation of the daily work of the Criminal Justice System.
-You will gain vital critical and analytical skills, both very attractive areas of expertise for a range of employers.
+You will also gain practical experience through work with ex-offenders and police, prison and probation officers, and investigation of the daily work of the Criminal Justice System, along with vital critical and analytical skills - very attractive areas of expertise for a range of employers.

 Criminology is one of our most popular and fastest-growing degree courses.